microsoft/pxt/common-docs/python.md

 # Python

-The Microsoft MakeCode programming environment uses Python along with [JavaScript](/javascript) language.
+The Microsoft MakeCode programming environment uses Python along with the [JavaScript](/javascript) language.

 These topics give a brief introduction to Python with MakeCode: